 Budget (20 USD & below)

-Just 5 min walk from Registan square, Registan hostel is one of the best hostels in Samarkand.
-Super clean rooms and bathrooms, comfy beds, and spacious rooms.
+Registan Hostel – I’ve stayed in the Registan hostel many times as I traversed through Uzbekistan.
+It’s clean, the rooms are spacious and quite convenient.
+Registan Hostel is perhaps the best hostel in Samarkand.
 All-in-all great service and friendly English-speaking staff.
-It’s an excellent value for money.
-The hostel has great high-speed wifi which can be quite expensive in Samarkand.
 The only problem that I have is that it doesn’t offer breakfast.
 But then there’s a sandwich place right opposite the hostel for 1.5 USD which is great!

 Mid-range (30 USD & above)

-One of the best-rated hotels in Samarkand.
+Jahongir Hotel – One of the best-rated hotels in Samarkand.
 9.1 rating on booking.com with around 700 reviews.
 Friendly staff, comfortable rooms, excellent location, and tasty breakfast.
-This hotel came highly recommended by a few friends that I met in Samarkand.
+This hotel was highly recommended by a few friends that I met in Samarkand.

 About Samarkand